Baltimore Wrongful Amputation Lawyers

 Our firm’s entire philosophy and 70-year history have been devoted to fighting for people, who have been abused and mistreated by the institutions they trusted.
 Everything we do, from our creative and aggressive litigation techniques to our contingency fee services, is about making justice accessible to everyone.

 We’ve seen some exceptional victories over the years, including:

 - More than$700 million secured in verdicts and settlements

 - Multi-million dollar settlement for a fatal surgery mistake

 - $7 million settlement against a hospital that failed to recognize fetal distress

 - $4 million settlement against a hospital that caused severe birth injuries

 When Is an Amputation Necessary?

-The majority of amputations are performed due to vascular issues, or problems involving a patient's blood vessels.
+The majority of amputations are performed due to vascular issues, or problems involving a patient’s blood vessels.
 These are referred to as dysvascular amputations.
 They account for 82% of all amputations performed.
-Amputations may also stem from trauma (such as a car accident or construction injury) or certain types of cancer in which treatment involves removing limbs affected by the disease.
+Amputations may also stem from trauma or certain types of cancer in which treatment involves removing limbs affected by the disease.